Nature

 Wildfires are getting more destructive over time due to many factors including climate change.
 Besides the devastating impact on lives and property, wildfires also release significant amount of carbon back into the atmosphere, thus speeding up climate change even further.
 The goal of this project is to automatically detect wildfires in their initial phase, so the authorities responsible for wildfires can take appropriate action while the fire is still small and easy to manage.
 This project does not have any opinion on determining the optimal action for each fire.

-Folks from multiple organizations have contributed to this project during its lifetime - listing some of them here in alphabetical order: FFLA San Diego, HPWREN, and Lawrence Berkeley National Lab.
+Folks from multiple organizations have contributed to this project during its lifetime - listing some of them here: FFLA San Diego, HPWREN, ALERTCalifornia | UC San Diego, and Lawrence Berkeley National Lab.

 Wildfire Detection